 • And engagement = better search visibility.

-• Branded Search Lift: Check your Google Search Console.
-Did searches for your company name spike in the days following the release?
+• Branded search lift: Look at your Google Search Console.
+Did more people search for your company name in the days after the release?

-• Journalist Engagement: Take note of any direct emails or calls you receive from journalists and bloggers.
+• Journalist engagement: Keep track of any direct emails or calls you get from journalists and bloggers.

 Most companies write press releases to check a box.
-We write them to rank, engage, and build authority.
+We write them as a complete SEO friendly press release to rank, engage, and build authority.
 There’s a big difference — and the search engines know it.

 Next time you prepare a release, don’t just announce news.
 Turn it into a strategic SEO asset.